docker/docs/datacenter/ucp/3.0/guides/authorization/create-teams-with-ldap.md

 ---
 title: Create teams with LDAP
 description: Learn how to enable LDAP and sync users and teams in Docker Universal Control Plane.
-keywords: authorize, authentication, users, teams, UCP, Docker, LDAP
+keywords: authorize, authentication, users, teams, UCP, LDAP
+ui_tabs:
+- version: ucp-3.0
+  orlower: true
 ---
+{% if include.version=="ucp-3.0" %}

 To enable LDAP in UCP and sync to your LDAP directory: